 The next day we went to the Australian Museum, which is rather similar to London’s Natural History Museum…

 …followed by the Sydney zoo in Darling Harbour.
 If you’ve got half a day to kill with young children then the zoo is great, it’s very well done with themed habitats.

 We met up with some of Ed’s old school friends who now live in Sydney.
-They met us off the ferry after school and we all went onto the beach and then had kangaroo burgers – the difference in the boys’ lifestyles was inescapable – there’s not so much homework to think about as there is in the UK!
+They met us off the ferry after school and we all went onto the beach and then had kangaroo burgers.
+The difference in the boys’ lifestyles was inescapable – there’s not so much homework to think about as there is in the UK!

 It’s a two hour walk that winds through every pretty bay until you reach Bondi.
 The walk was lovely, very gentle and easily done with children.
 Whilst it was quite warm by our standards it was definitely Sydney’s winter and everyone was wearing coats.

-Bondi is full of places to eat – we chose a surf café.
-We decided to take a bus back home as we wanted to use local transport – it took absolutely ages and stopped at every stop.
+There were plenty of surfers to watch but we didn’t go in the water ourselves.
+Bondi is full of places to eat and we chose a surf café.
+We decided to take a bus back home as we wanted to use local transport although it took absolutely ages and stopped at every stop.
 With hindsight a taxi would have been a lot quicker!

+That evening we went to Mosman Bay to meet friends and have supper.
 In all, five nights was enough time to see Sydney but we could easily have spent a lot longer there.